atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 Hello World Build
 =================

-Building the example is as easy as typing
+After the configuration step, building the example is as easy as typing
 ::

     cmake --build .